chchingyesstyle/vote-dinner/README.md

 2. Add config
    - Open `app.js` and replace the empty `firebaseConfig` with the object you copied from Firebase.
+   - Optional: enable Authentication -> Sign-in method -> Google and configure.
+   - For signed-in users the app will use your UID as the document ID in `votes` to enforce one vote per user.

 3. Test locally
    - Serve the folder over HTTP (some browsers block module imports from file://).
 On Windows PowerShell you can run: